coxmediagroup/Tic-Tac-Toe/README.md

 ## Usage

-Currently, this project has barely been started.
-The Django back-end has only been "initialized" and there is no front-end HTML.
+Currently, this project is in extremely early development.
+The Django back-end has very limited functionality.
+The HTML5 front-end is extremely limited.

 Here are steps to quickly get it up and running on your system.